lab-cosmo/pet-mad/README.md

 ### Evaluating UPET models on a dataset

-Efficient the evaluation of UPET models on a desired dataset is also available from the command line via [`metatrain`](https://github.com/metatensor/metatrain), which is installed as a dependency of UPET.
+Efficient evaluation of UPET models on a desired dataset is also available from the command line via [`metatrain`](https://github.com/metatensor/metatrain), which is installed as a dependency of UPET.
 To evaluate the model, you first need to fetch the UPET model from the HuggingFace repository: